Are These Actually Term Limits?

 Are These Systems Still “Term Limits”?

-Some systems impose non-restorable ceilings on eligibility and produce regular rotation.
+Some systems impose non-restorable limits on eligibility and produce regular rotation.
 Others limit uninterrupted service within a chamber while preserving continuity across offices.
 Still others regulate ballot access or sequencing without exhausting eligibility.

-Many systems commonly described as term limits are, structurally, stint permission regimes: they cap consecutive service within a particular office or chamber but restore eligibility after a break or permit continuity through office-switching.
-These designs constrain uninterrupted tenure without imposing a non-restorable ceiling on cumulative eligibility, allowing extended service through sequencing or reentry.
+Many systems commonly described as term limits limit consecutive service but allow eligibility to return after a break or continuity through movement between offices.
+These designs constrain uninterrupted tenure without imposing a non-restorable limit on cumulative eligibility, allowing extended service through sequencing or reentry.

-Whether a system limits eligibility or merely interrupts service depends on its underlying structure, not its name.
+Whether a system exhausts eligibility or allows it to continue depends on its underlying eligibility structure, not its name.